henrywu2019/BentoML/docs/source/guides/batch_serving.rst

 Offline Batch Serving
 =====================

-BentoML CLI allows you to load and run packaged models straight from the CLI without needing to start up a server to serve requests (hence offline batch serving).
+Kappa CLI allows you to load and run packaged models straight from the CLI without needing to start up a server to serve requests (hence offline batch serving).
 There are three main classes of input adapters through which you can perform offline batch serving.

 :code:`StringInput`
 -------------------